A remarkable XI of players sold by Benfica in recent years

 “He wants to learn and all of us were impressed how he takes care of his body and mind, every day.
 We were surprised a lot.

 “I can assure you that we signed one incredible player for the next five, six, seven years.
 That is not easy to find.”

 CB: David Luiz

-The 35-year-old has been playing at the top level ever since he left the Eagles in 2011.
+The 35-year-old played at the top level for a decade after he left the Eagles in 2011.
 A bewildering player at times, he’s nevertheless a force to be reckoned at his very best.